mikeldiazrodriguez/cluster_analysis/README.md

 ## Repository structure
 /csv/*.csv ... contains CSV files with the data of the sites and the random points.

+/figures/ ... folder with the figures used in the paper in PDF format.

 /output/ ... folder with the output files in PDF format.

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.